System Design Space

 144 million+

-This load keeps scalability and latency work on the critical path.
+At this load, scalability and latency stop being background work and sit squarely on the critical path.

 Key systems